SudheeraDasari/M2-EmbSys/Project/1_Requirements/README.md

  * Saves electricity.

 # Weaknesses
-* As it is used at outdoor applications risk og theft of the system is relatively higher.
+* As it is used at outdoor applications risk of theft of the system is relatively higher.

 # Oppurnities
  * The scope of this system is more at street lights, ares people who are taking care to turn off the lights.